azurecitadel/azurecitadel.github.io/labs/kubernetes/part6.md

 *StatefulSets* are not a magic wand however - any stateful components such as a database (e.g. MongoDB), still needs to be made aware it is running in multiple places and handle the data synchronization/replication.
 This [can be done with MongoDB](https://github.com/cvallance/mongo-k8s-sidecar) but is deemed too complex for this lab, and is left for an optional exercise

-**💬 Note.** The `ClusterIP` service we created will quite happily "round-robin" between multiple replicas inside the cluster so our choice of service is not the issue here.
+**💬 Note.** The `ClusterIP` service we created will quite happily "round-robin" between multiple replicas inside the cluster.
+It's not quite true load balancing, but close enough, this means our choice of service is not the issue here.

 There's also a second more fundamental problem with our MongoDB instance - **it lacks persistence**.
-Pods (and therefore containers) are by default are ephemeral so any data they write is lost when they are destroyed or re-secheduled
+Pods (and therefore containers) are by default are ephemeral so any data they write is lost when they are destroyed or re-scheduled

 You can test this out by deleting the MonogDB pod, the deployment (*ReplicaSet*) will then immediately re-create it, so it's effectively a restart
 ```